Campus Children’s Center

 - Social and academic skill building through fun activities

 For our waiting list, we use the following order:

-- student families with one children already enrolled
+- Student families with one child already enrolled

 Please contact us if you have any other questions or if you would like a tour.